HubertSosnowski/itunes-project/README.md

 ## Project for the recruiting process

-In this project you can search your favorite songs for iTunes database.
+In this project you can search your favorite songs from iTunes database.
 I've used React library and connected with iTunes API.

 ## Available Scripts